chenykfrank/chenykfrank/README.md

 - Nationality: 🇨🇳🇨🇳🇨🇳
 - Pronouns: He/Him/His
-- Interests 😎: Quantum Information, NLP, Finance
+- Interests 😎: Quantum Information, NLP, CV*RL, Finance
 - How to reach me 📫 : chenykfrank@outlook.com
 - Aim 🙌: To be a lifelong learner!